johankraft/DevAlertDemoSTM32L475/README.md

 # Percepio DevAlert on the STM32L4 IoT Discovery Kit
+[Percepio DevAlert](https://percepio.com/devalert) is a cloud-based observability solution for edge devices and embedded software, that lets you detect and analyze issues remotely.
+Both during system testing and in deployed customer use.
+If your device software would encounter an unexpected situation or misbehave for other reasons, you will be notified right away and get comprehensive diagnostic information to quickly solve the problem.

-This project demonstrates [Percepio DevAlert v2.0](https://percepio.com/devalert) on the STM32L4 IoT Discovery kit using STM32CubeIDE.
+This project demonstrates DevAlert v2.0 on the STM32L4 IoT Discovery kit using STM32CubeIDE, including support for GDB core dump debugging and Tracealyzer traces.

-More information is found in the [DevAlert Getting Started Guide](https://percepio.com/devalert/gettingstarted/).
+More information about how to run this demo is found in the [DevAlert Getting Started Guide](https://percepio.com/getstarted/devalert-guide.pdf).
+When using this demo, only steps 1-13 are needed.
+Steps 14-16 are already implemented in the demo code.

 Learn more about the STM32L4 IoT Discovery kit at https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html.